atchafalaya/Week_8/README.md

 Conclusion:

 	Employee Manager is a solid performer that needs a few changes to achieve perfection.
 	Add an email field, make all the entry fields sensitive to string length and content, disallow entering null data.

 Definitions, Acronyms, Abbreviations: N/A

 Root Cause Analysis

 1. New Features
-a.
-Text entries have upper and lower limits
+2. Text entries have upper and lower limits
-b.
-Phone number entry must be ten digits
+3. Phone number entry must be ten digits
-c.
-New employees can be added
+4. New employees can be added
-2. Bug fixes
+5. Bug fixes
-a.
-Text entries have upper and lower limits
+6. Text entries have upper and lower limits
-b.
-Phone entries must be ten digits
+7. Phone entries must be ten digits

 Items I’d like to see added:

 1. A second field for both email and phone

-2. Notes on design/user flow
+Notes on design/user flow:

-a.
-Design is simple, intuitive
+1. Design is simple, intuitive
-b.
-Adding new employees as “New Employee” means erasing the text, raising the potential for mistakes
+2. Adding new employees as “New Employee” means erasing the text, raising the potential for mistakes
-c.
-New employees can’t be added below the bottom of the browser screen
+3. New employees can’t be added below the bottom of the browser screen

-3. What features are listed to be added in the docs?
+What features are listed to be added in the docs?

-a.
-Phone numbers will be formatted in US format
+1. Phone numbers will be formatted in US format
-b.
-Employee list will be on database and accessed through API
+2. Employee list will be on database and accessed through API
-c.
-A search function will be added to filter employee list based on Job Title, Name, and/or ID
+3. A search function will be added to filter employee list based on Job Title, Name, and/or ID
-d.
-An email address field will be added
+4. An email address field will be added

-4. How do you want to see these features implemented?
+How do you want to see these features implemented?

-a.
-I’d like to see these features implemented for the next release
+1. I’d like to see these features implemented for the next release
-5. Some of the reasons why issues brought up by the customer have not yet been addressed might be that the app is still in the prototype stage, and that the functionality to support the features mentioned by the customer aren’t ready yet.
+2. Some of the reasons why issues brought up by the customer have not yet been addressed might be that the app is still in the prototype stage, and that the functionality to support the features mentioned by the customer aren’t ready yet.

 Customer Update Letter: